ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 However!
 If the nodes can be connected (over the internet, over a temporary long range connection, over a phone line, over RF, via flash drives, whatever) the DAT protocol will also handle those syncs, thus preserving data integrity and reducing the potential for man-in-the-middle attacks.

 Further, while http traffic will be unencrypted as a result of there not being a certificate authority available, DAT traffic is encrypted by default.

-It's not a perfect solution, especially because there are no good DAT clients android and ios, but that situation is temporary at worst, and allowing for HTTP fallback is not particularly problematic as a short term solution, IMO.

-Also, DAT can be used to serve updates for the server software, and to verify their authenticity.
+DAT can even be used to serve updates for the server software, and to verify their authenticity.
 This simplifies the update proccess, and helps ensure servers are not compromised.

+It's not a perfect solution, especially because there are no good DAT clients for android and ios, but that situation is temporary, and allowing for HTTP fallback is not particularly problematic as a short term solution, IMO.

 ## Next steps